 Bumrungrad International Hospital, Thailand

-South East Asia’s biggest private hospital in the centre of Bangkok currently treats over a million patients every year using the most up to date and innovative technology possible.
+Bumrungrad International is South East Asia’s biggest private hospital and is located in the centre of Bangkok.
+It currently treats over a million patients every year using the most up to date and innovative technology possible.

 What this hospital is most famous for is it’s ‘pharmacy robot,’ a cutting-edge Swisslog Automated Drug Management System.
 This robot can help identify cancers in early stages using a medical imaging scanner.
 It also has advanced radiotherapy capabilities.

 This system is used for coronary artery bypass to treat coronary artery disease, thyroid removal, treatment of gynaecological conditions and much more.

 This state-of-the-art Klinik Barmbek private hospital in Hamburg specialises in complicated and rare diseases using some of the latest technology available.